 Georgia's fell hard for this vintage French planter!
 If you can't live without it, let us know; it's available for purchase!

+Great vintage scoop basket!
+We can think of so many ways to use this.
+Gather produce, fill with fruit, stack with magazines, or create a floral arrangement.
+This, too, is available at Georgia's!
 "Simple Gifts," sung by Jewel, is a one-verse Shaker song written and composed in 1848 by Elder Joseph Brackett.
 It has been adapted and arranged many times and reminds us of the gift to simply "be" this Spring.